umiSirya/CreditCard-Expenditure-India/README.md

 ### Signature Card
 A high-end credit card, usually by invitation, with exclusive privileges such as luxury lifestyle benefits, access to VIP events, and personalized services.
 These cards often come with a very high credit limit.
-## Expenditure Trend over the years
+## Expenditure Trend over the yearst

-## why did the total expenditure in india surge in 2014?
+## <p align="center"> why did the total expenditure in india surge in 2014?</p>
 ![newplot (4)](https://github.com/user-attachments/assets/f3ef7fa8-f283-4065-83e1-cad217957de4)

-## Why does the data in this chart suggest that women in India had higher total expenditures than men in 2014?
 ![newplot (6)](https://github.com/user-attachments/assets/f795a2b1-3c0a-494b-9f35-b7267c032512)
+### Why does the data in this chart suggest that women in India had higher total expenditures than men in 2014?

 Women in India in 2014 likely spent more than men due to several societal and economic factors: